alexandr-g/alex-blog/content/posts/2019-12-07/index.md

 <img src='https://i.imgur.com/YvDy1DU.png' width="710" />

-That will open "Actions" tab with your action details.
+That will open the "Actions" tab with your action details.
 Here you can see the steps name that you specified in the `.yml` config and some log/debug data.

 <img src="https://i.imgur.com/szd6uq7.png" width="710" />

-In the right corner you'll find "Artifacts".
+In the right corner, you'll find "Artifacts".
 This is the output from your GitHub Action which is generated Lighthouse report in `report_name.json` format.
 Download it.

 ## Lighthouse Report Viewer